Leaping to It: Yurrayas Jumping in Puddles

-A study conducted by the University of New England Masters Student, Abdur Razzaque Sarker, looked at the patterns between inundation and frog breeding of species within the Gwydir State Conservation Area (SCA) from 2015 to 2020.
-The study documented a diverse community of Yurraya finding 12 species, including the Barking Marsh Frog (Limnodynastes fletcheri) (Figure 1).
+A study conducted by the University of New England Masters Student, Abdur Razzaque Sarker in collaboration with the NSW Department of Planning and Environment (DPE), looked at the patterns between inundation and frog breeding of species within the Gwydir State Conservation Area (SCA) and surrounding privately-owned wetlands.
+The frog monitoring data was collected from 2015 as part of DPE- Environment and Heritage Group’s (EHG) environmental water monitoring program.
+The EHG surveys documented a diverse community of Yurraya finding 12 species, including the Barking Marsh Frog (Limnodynastes fletcheri) (Figure 1).
 One of these is a newly recorded species in the Gwydir Wetlands called the Knife-footed Frog (Cyclorana cultripes), which has no webbing on its fingers, and only partially webbed toes.

-Activity was captured via acoustic recorders and analysed using a spectrogram (Figure 2).
+Razzaq also captured calling activity via acoustic recorders over 2019-2020 and analysed the acoustic data using a spectrogram (Figure 2).
 The spectrogram shows variability in chorusing behaviours across species, with some species chorusing less or more following the arrival of flows.
 For instance, the Spotted Grass Frog (Limnodynastes tasmaniensis) increased their duration of chorusing, following inundation (Figure 3).
 The arrival of water creates more favourable breeding conditions, thus triggering increased chorusing to kick off the breeding season.

 Not all Yurraya species have the same biotic and abiotic preferences.
 The Knifefooted Frog for example, which is a burrowing species, likes to be in the floodplain areas or alongside riverbanks.
 Other species such as the Barking Marsh Frog exhibit strong associations with tall spike-rush (Eleocharis sphacelate).
 These niche environments are known as microhabitats and many Yurraya species within the Gwydir Wetlands rely on these specific conditions and resources for breeding and foraging (Figure 4).